from the archives at the Institute of Industrial Relations Library

 In 1978, the California legislature passed the Higher' Education Employer-Employee Relations Act, establishing a legal framework to support, collective bargaining for the University of California's 112,000 employees.
 However, in 1982, the University of California Regents voted 11-9 to oppose collective bargaining for its workers as not in the best interests of the University.
 That decision set a course that would involve University administrators in a variety of unfair labor practices.
 Nancy.
 Elnor, President of the University Council/American Federation of Teachers, (UC/ AFT) who represents 2,000 non-Academic Senate faculty and librarians at UC, charges, "The University is waging the most vicious anti-union campaign since Reagan busted PATCO.
 They treat their employees with contempt."

-Employee Relations Board administrative law judges (PERB) have convicted
+Public Employee Relations Board administrative law judges (PERB) have

-the University of unfair labor practices such as refusing permission to
+convicted the University of unfair labor practices such as refusing

-display union banners, selling insurance to unionized employees at higher
+permission to display union banners, selling insurance to unionized

-rates than those for non union employees, denying workers their rights
+employees at higher rates than those for non union employees, denying

-to union representation at disciplinary hearings, banning union literature
+workers their rights to union representation at disciplinary hearings,

-The AFT has unfair labor practice charges going to trial against UC in
+unfair labor practice charges going to trial against UC in January for

 negotiating with the union.